easybuilders/easybuild/docs/Implementing-easyblocks.rst

 The name of the Python class is determined by the *software name* for software-specific easyblocks.
 It consists of a prefix '``EB_``', followed by the (original) software name.

-Because of limitations in Pythonon characters allowed in names of Python classes, only alphanumeric characters and ``_`` are allowed.
+Because of limitations in Python on characters allowed in names of Python classes, only alphanumeric characters and ``_`` are allowed.
 Any other characters are replaced following an encoding scheme:

 * spaces are replaced by underscores (``_``)